UBC ATSC 303 - Methods in Atmospheric Science

 Covers all learning goals (lectures, labs, readings, HW) from the weeks covering pressure, humidity, precipitation, and wind.
 (Does not cover radiation.)

 Exam procedure: Individual exam (30 minutes) and group exam (15 minutes).
-Closed-book, but 1 crib sheet allowed.
-We will provide additional sheets with eqs. (see example from previous exams)
+Open-book

 .